jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 ---

 Configuration keys are entry point configurations that allow users and admins to dynamically fine-tune HAProxy status.
-HAProxy Ingress reads configuration keys from Kubernetes resources, and this can be done in a couple of ways:
+N42 Gateway reads configuration keys from Kubernetes resources, and this can be done in a couple of ways:

 * Globally, from a ConfigMap